Posted on: 04 September 2017

-As a result, an investigative model, named as “Sectorial Fighting Model against Transnational Crime”, that included professionalization of law enforcement, prevention of corruption, and increased capacity of the police to make detailed analyses produced effective results in Igdir.
+As a result, an investigative model that included professionalization of law enforcement, prevention of corruption, and increased capacity of the police to make detailed analyses produced effective results in Igdir.
 The model therefore was used in other cities in 2013.

 The December 17 and December 25 corruption scandals, however, had a decidedly negative effect on the anti-trafficking unit in Igdir.
 Although the December police investigations were conducted lawfully by Istanbul’s Financial Investigation Unit, the investigation’s team was swept up in the government’s country-wide retaliation against law enforcement.
 All police officers in the Anti-Smuggling and Organized Crime Department (Kacakcilik ve Organize Suclarla Mucadele Daire Baskanligi-KOM)—including those officers responsible for fighting human trafficking, were fired, and most were put in jail.